Monday, 25 July 2022

 What we Know and Don't Know

-To date, I still have no indication of who or what was threatening to cause disruption on such a scale that it could delay or close a major three day event.
+In 2022, I had no indication of who or what was threatening to cause disruption on such a scale that it could delay or close a major three day event.
 The potter and blogger, Marshall Colman, had a conversation with Brundin some days after my talk was cancelled and was told it was because of my Gender Critical beliefs.
 He reported this in his blog here.

 Clearly not a single person involved had read either the Forstater Judgement or the Reindorf Report

-I have also seen a copy of a letter stating that just my presence in the building would be enough to incite a heated protest.
+I also saw a copy of a letter stating that just my presence in the building would be enough to incite a heated protest.
+I was subsequently told I could not come to the event or enter the building at all.

 The Response

 A petition calling for the restoration of my talk and a letter to the CPA signed by 74 members and associates made no difference.
-The support from other artists and potters has been hugely encouraging as have the many messages of sympathy but the CPA and CSM have not shifted their position.
+The support from other artists and potters was encouraging as were the many messages of sympathy but the CPA and CSM did not shift their position at all.

 Legal Action

-I have begun legal action.
-The claim is against the CPA for discrimination against my Gender Critical beliefs.
-There is a further claim against CSM/UAL but much depends on whether or not we get the information required to proceed.
-Levins Solicitors are acting for me.
-Subject Access Requests, (SARs) have been sent but to no avail so far.
-CSM did respond but their response was so heavily redacted that it reveals little.
-To date, the CPA's response was to treat the SAR with contempt.
-We now move forward to 'orders for disclosure.'
+I took legal action.
+The claim was against the CPA for discrimination against my Gender Critical beliefs with a further claim against CSM/UAL.
+Levins Solicitors acted for me.
+Subject Access Requests, (SARs) were sent but to no avail.
+CSM did respond but their response was so heavily redacted that it revealed little.
+The CPA's response was to treat the SAR with contempt.
+We then moved forward to 'orders for disclosure.'
 These are the basics.

 The Impact